 Lighting is essential to a modern society.
 Lights have revolutionized the way we live, work, and play.
-Lighting accounts for about five percent of the average home's total energy bills, but for stores, schools, and businesses, the figure is slightly higher.
-On average, the commercial sector uses about 10 percent of its energy for lighting.

-Some homes still use the traditional incandescent light bulbs invented by Thomas Edison.
+Lighting accounts for about four percent of the average home's total energy bills, but for stores, schools, and businesses, the figure is slightly higher.
+On average, the commercial sector uses about 17 percent of its electricity for lighting.
+Few homes still use the traditional incandescent light bulbs invented by Thomas Edison.
 These bulbs convert only 10 percent of the electricity they use to produce light; the other 90 percent is converted into heat.
 With new technologies, such as better filament designs and gas mixtures, these bulbs are more efficient than they used to be.
-In 1879, the average bulb produced 14 lumens per watt, compared to up to 17 lumens per watt today.
+In 1879, the average bulb produced 14 lumens per watt, compared to up to 17 lumens per watt in later designs.
 By adding halogen gases, this efficiency can be increased to 22 lumens per watt.
-Energy-wasting, traditional incandescents have been phased out, beginning in 2012 with the 100-watt and 75-watt bulbs.
-60-watt and 40-watt incandescent bulbs followed and were phased out in 2014.
-Halogen and energy efficient varieties of incandescents are still available for consumers.

-Compact fluorescent light bulbs (CFL) are more common in homes now.
-They last up to ten times longer than incandescents and use much less energy, producing significant savings over the life of the bulb.
-New fluorescent bulb technology has made more dramatic advances in lighting efficiency.
-Some of the new fluorescent systems have increased the efficiency of these bulbs to as high as 70 lumens per watt.
+Energy-wasting, traditional incandescent bulbs started being replaced in the mid-1990s by compact fluorescent lights (CFL).
+Fluorescent bulbs contain a phosphor coating on the inside of a glass tube.
+When an electric current passes through the gas-filled tube, it excites the mercury vapor, which emits ultraviolet (UV) light.
+The energy carried by the UV light then interacts with the phosphor coating, causing it to fluoresce and emit visible light.
+CFLs became fairly common in homes because they lasted up to ten times longer than incandescent bulbs and used much less energy, producing significant savings over the life of the bulb.
+Some of the best fluorescent systems increased lighting efficiency to as high as 70 lumens per watt.

-Most commercial buildings have converted to linear fluorescent lighting, which costs more to install, but uses much less energy to produce the same amount of light.
-Buildings with fluorescent lighting already installed can lower lighting costs by updating to more efficient fluorescent systems.
+Most commercial buildings converted to linear fluorescent lighting, which was costly to install but used much less energy to produce the same amount of light.
+Buildings with early versions of fluorescent lighting were able to improve efficiency and save money by upgrading ballasts to more efficient fluorescent systems.

-Light emitting diodes (LED) are readily becoming the most common efficient lighting choice.
-Even more efficient and cheaper than CFLs, these bulbs last two and a half times longer than CFLs and have many tech-friendly applications.
+Light emitting diodes (LED) have quickly become the most common and efficient lighting choice.
+LEDs are small semiconductor devices that convert electrical energy directly into light through a process called electroluminescence.
+Even more efficient and cheaper than CFLs, these bulbs last two and a half times longer than CFLs and can be used in many more applications thanks to their small size.
+LED technology has improved lighting efficiency to over 94 lumens per watt.